 Here's a scene from Doom 3, which has massive amounts of detail in the scene geometry and the model of the Revenant enemy that the player is facing.
 But there is a more realistic look, with a detailed but rather muted palette, which can make it hard to take in all that detail.

-An even more detailed scene from Call of Duty: Modern Warfame, which has incredibly high resolution details of a blossoming tree as the centerpeice of an ornate atrium within a building that appears to have middle-eastern architecture.
+An even more detailed scene from Call of Duty: Modern Warfare, which has incredibly high resolution details of a blossoming tree as the centrepiece of an ornate atrium within a building that appears to have middle-eastern architecture.

 Adventure games have changed in visual fidelity a great deal too.
 Here's a cult classic called "Beneath A Steel Sky".
-The scene is limited by its low resolution, but this has encouraged a lot of creativity from the designers, who've successfully evoked the busy factory-floor feel here.
+The scene is limited by its low resolution, but this has encouraged a lot of creativity from the designers, who've successfully evoked a compelling world.
 The colours are reasonably bright, and the text that shows what the characters are saying is quite large.

 Incidentally, the text is mainly there because the floppy-disk version of the game couldn't accommodate voice recordings for all the dialogue, but they did still include the text in the version with the spoken words, so they kind-of acted like subtitles, and were nice and big and easy to read.

 Here's the more modern and beautifully-realised Machinarium, which again has much more detail and a more muted palette.
 Whilst I found some aspects that were important for the game hard to see, I did have fun playing it.

 One genre I've found much harder to play these days is racing games.
 Classic early-'90s games like Lotus Turbo Challenge 2 (the original Amiga release of which has some absolutely awesome opening music) had high contrast between the road, other terrain and the cars.